ned-park/sudoku/README.md

 ## Description

 A visually minimalist sudoku app that features on demand puzzle generation and automatic saving and retrieving of games in progress to and from localStorage.
+Additionally, it supports multiple undo using CTRL+z on a keyboard or # from mobile.

 See it live [https://sudoku-by-ned.netlify.app](https://sudoku-by-ned.netlify.app).